All Episodes

 He's been staying at home taking care of his daughter while his wife worked.

-He was just a a uh the perfect stay-at-home dad.
+He was just the perfect stay-at-home dad.

-And unfortunately, uh, when your wife is out doing all the work from nine to five, that gives you a lot of time to sit around the house and uh and plot Jihad, and that appears to be what these two guys have done.
+And unfortunately, when your wife is out doing all the work from 9 to 5, that gives you a lot of time to sit around the house and plot jihad.

-Uh let us go to Duido.
+Let us go to Duido.

-It is because he said because of all these guns, foreign students are scared to come and study in the United States.
+It is because he said, because of all these guns, foreign students are scared to come and study in the United States.

-Uh John Kerry, former senator of Massachusetts, says foreign students are scared to come and study in the United States because of all these guns.
+John Kerry, former senator of Massachusetts, says foreign students are scared to come and study in the United States because of all these guns.

 So think of all.

-So on this day, think of all the great Chechen students that we could have at the Massachusetts Institute of Technology at Harvard at Boston University, if it weren't for America's horrible, horrible fascination with an obsession with guns.
+So on this day, think of all the great Chechen students that we could have at the Massachusetts Institute of Technology, at Harvard, at Boston University, if it weren't for America's horrible, horrible fascination with an obsession with guns.

-Great to speak to you.
+Hey, Terry, great to speak to you.

 That's true.